-Electives: 6 Credit Hours

-Select six credit hours from the following courses:
+Electives: 6 credit hours

-ITC 170 Plane Surveying & Building Layout (3)

-ITC 171 Electrical Construction Wiring (3)

-ITC 175 Mechanical Systems (3)
+Select 6 credit hours from the following courses: ITC 170 Plane Surveying & Building Layout (3) Electrical Construction Wiring (3) ITC 171 ITC 175 Mechanical Systems (3) ITC 185 Building Construction Methods II (3)

+Associate of Applied Science

-Business Technologies - AAS Degree
+Business Technologies: AAS Degree

 The Business Technologies program is designed to prepare students to enter the business profession at an entry-level position with options in General Business Management, Small Business Management, and Accounting Specialist by providing them with general knowledge and skills specializing in an area of interest.
 The program allows students the option of selecting support courses to strengthen their overall education and courses in their area of special interest or job opportunity.
 This is a Tech Prep articulated program.
-For more information regarding Tech Prep see page 9.
+For more information regarding Tech Prep, see page 141.

-See page 20 for courses that will satisfy the General Education requirements below.
+See page 21 for courses that will satisfy General Education Requirements below.